Mathematics

 Teaching and Learning, Content and Sequence

-Maths is a key skill, and therefore we focus on systematically developing children's mathematical knowledge, ideas and operations.
+- Maths is a key skill, and therefore we focus on systematically developing children's mathematical knowledge, ideas and operations.
 We use the overviews provided by the White Rose Maths Hub, from Reception to Year 6, as a guide to support the teaching and learning of the National Curriculum objectives for Maths, which help teachers plan stimulating and challenging lessons.

-White Rose Maths provide yearly overviews which set the curriculum out in blocks, enabling children to get to grips with different areas of maths through extended periods of time.
+- White Rose Maths provide yearly overviews which set the curriculum out in blocks, enabling children to get to grips with different areas of maths through extended periods of time.
 The overviews for each year group are broken down into fluency, reasoning and problem solving, which are the key aims of the curriculum, and provide examples of key questions and activities.

-Children are taught through clear modelling and have the opportunity to develop their knowledge and understanding of mathematical concepts using ‘real life’ maths problems that provide a stimulating challenge for all abilities.
+- Children are taught through clear modelling and have the opportunity to develop their knowledge and understanding of mathematical concepts using ‘real life’ maths problems that provide a stimulating challenge for all abilities.

 Calculation & Progression Policy

-The Calculation and Progression Policy outlines the progression in written and mental calculations from Reception to Year 6.
-They are used within school to ensure a consistent approach to teaching the four operations over time.
-The progression of strategies, methods and stages of learning are outlined in these policies to ensure that children are not being stretched outside their year group but rather deepened within it.
+- The progression of strategies, methods and stages of learning are outlined in these policies to ensure that children are not being stretched outside their year group but rather deepened within it.

 CPA Approach (Concrete- Pictorial-Abstract)